harness/developer-hub/docs/platform/pipelines/looping-strategies/best-practices-for-looping-strategies.md

 ### Conditional execution with looping strategy

 Conditional executions determine whether a stage, step, or step group should run.
-If you add a conditional execution ot a stage or step with a looping strategy, the conditional execution is evaluated for every instance created by the looping strategy.
+If you add a conditional execution to a stage or step with a looping strategy, the conditional execution is evaluated for every instance created by the looping strategy.

 In this example, the stage has a matrix looping strategy *and* a conditional execution.
 When the pipeline runs, multiple stage instances are created by the matrix looping strategy (One for each item in the `jdk` list), and then Harness checks the stage's conditional execution against each instance created by the matrix.